Upper School Faculty & Staff

-Her teaching experience includes Physical Education, High School Leadership, Character Education, Early Childhood and Educational Therapy.
-She is certified in the areas of Physical Education, Mild Moderate Special Education and Early Childhood Education.
-Mrs. Jensen’s passion is to encourage students to learn how to be strong and independent leaders in the world not of the world.
+Her teaching experience includes Physical Education, High School Leadership, Character Education, Early Childhood, and Educational Therapy.
+She is certified in the areas of Physical Education, Mild-Moderate Special Education, and Early Childhood Education.
+Mrs. Jensen’s passion is to encourage students to learn how to be strong, independent and Christ-centered leaders in the world not of the world.
 Helping students love their school and be proud to be an active part of the high school experience is a priority for Mrs. Jensen.

 She is married to her high school sweetheart, John.
-She has three wonderful children.
-Malcolm attends UCO and is the emcee of the OKC Thunder.
-Mack is a sophomore at OBU where he is a Defensive Back for the Bison Football Team.
-Hannah (17) attends Edmond Santa Fe where she is in the Special Education Program and is on the Emire Elite Special Needs Cheer Squad.
+She has three wonderful children, Malcolm, Mack and Hannah.
 In her free time, Tammy enjoys gardening, baking and watching football with her family.

 I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.